snowdj/geocompr/05-geometry-operations.md

 <p class="caption">(\#fig:vector-rasterization1)Examples of point's rasterization.</p>
 </div>

-Another dataset based on California's polygons and borders (created below) illustrates raterization of lines.
+Another dataset based on California's polygons and borders (created below) illustrates rasterization of lines.
-After casting the polygon objects into a multilinestring, a template raster is created, with a resolution of a 0.5 degree:
+After casting the polygon objects into a multilinestring, a template raster is created with a resolution of a 0.5 degree:

 ```r